princeton-nlp/DensePhrases/README.md

     ]
 }
 ```
 Each context contains a single natural paragraph of a variable length and see `sample_text.json` for example.
-The following command creates a phrase index for the custom corpuswith `dph-nqsqd-pb2` model.
+The following command creates phrase vectors for the custom corpus with the `dph-nqsqd-pb2` model.

 ```bash
 python -m densephrases.experiments.run_single \